Maryland Route 468

 Maryland Route 468 (MD 468) is a state highway in the U.S. state of Maryland.
-The highway runs 11.19 mi from Snug Harbor Road in Shady Side north to MD 214 in Edgewater.
+The highway runs 11.19 mi from Snug Harbor Road in Shady Side north to MD 214 in Edgewater in Anne Arundel County.
 MD 468 is a J-shaped route that connects Edgewater with the Chesapeake Bay communities of Galesville and Shady Side.
 The Galesville–Shady Side road was constructed as part of MD 255 in the 1920s.
 MD 468 was constructed north of MD 255 in the early 1930s.
 MD 255 was rerouted to enter Galesville and MD 468 was extended along MD 255's old route to Shady Side in the late 1940s.

 Route description

 MD 468 begins at an intersection with West Shady Side Road, which heads north toward the Capt.
 Salem Avery House, and Snug Harbor Road, which heads east toward Snug Harbor Park and the Idlewilde peninsula.
 The highway heads south as two-lane undivided Shady Side Road.
 MD 468 gradually curves to the west and meets the eastern end of MD 256 (Deale Churchton Road) as the highway passes north of the hamlet of Churchton.
 The highway continues west as Muddy Creek Road and intersects Sudley Road, which provides access to the historic home Sudley.
 MD 468 gradually curves to the north and crosses three streams that flow into the West River.
 The highway intersects MD 255 adjacent to the Quaker Burying Ground; the highway heads east as Galesville Road into the namesake village and west as Owensville Road.
 MD 468 passes to the west of three historic homes: Tulip Hill, which is accessed directly from the route; and Cedar Park and Parkhurst.
 After passing Old Muddy Creek Road, an old alignment, the road crosses over several branches of Muddy Creek within the Birds Mill Swamp.
 After leaving the swamp, the road passes Contee Wharf Road and South River Clubhouse Road.
 The former road leads east to the Smithsonian Environmental Research Center and the latter passes the historic meeting place of the South River Club.
 After passing another old alignment of MD 468 in Clydesdale Road, the road meets its northern terminus at MD 214 (Central Avenue) on the southeastern edge of Edgewater.